loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

  }
 ```

-Also, we've removed the hardcoded Transfer Gateway address and added a function that resolves the address by name:
+Also, we've replaced the hard coded Transfer Gateway address with a nice function that resolves the address by name:

 ```js
 async _getBinanceTransferGatewayAddress () {